Poster used during AAA's Boosting Restraint Norms

 Building upon the results of the earlier studies, this phase adapted the intervention (“No Regrets” video and booster seat give-away) into a community-based grassroots campaign.
 The aim of “Boosting Restraint Norms” (BRN) was to determine if the video/education/free booster intervention, which worked so well in focus groups, could still be effective when scaled up as a social marketing campaign delivered by community partners.
 Could “No Regrets” increase observed booster seat use in a community with a high prevalence of low-income parents with a lower level of educational attainment?
 Could the intervention boost norms (typical use) in a community at risk for not using booster seats?

 BRN adapted the focus group intervention into community outreach kits (video, posters, flyers, active display) which were distributed to local agencies that the target population frequented.
-“Booster Champions” at the agencies (elementary schools, WIC, Head Start, community health clinics) were given in-service training about the use of booster seats and the campaign materials.
+“Booster Champions” at the agencies (elementary schools, WIC, Head Start, community health clinics) were given in-service training about booster seat use and the campaign materials.
 Parent educational sessions delivered by CPS Technicians about booster seat use were scheduled at schools, daycare centers, and churches.
 Lastly, a one-time booster seat giveaway event was promoted through flyers distributed at schools and agencies.
 The campaign was conducted in the intervention community (IC) of Norristown, PA with a control community (CC) of York, PA.
 Six months after the campaign, the IC had experienced a 28 percent increase in booster seat use over baseline with no change in the CC.
 Restraint use was also improved among adult caretakers.
 This study marked the third positive evaluation of the “No Regrets” message to elevate booster seat use.

 Study 4 - AAA Dissemination of Boosting Restraint Norms in Three Communities (2012-2013)